rohanthewiz/go_notes/README.md

 ```
 D:\> D:\GoProjs\src\gotut.org\go_notes>go_notes -db "D:\xfr\gn.sqlite" -t "Test New DB Loc" -d "This is a test of the -db option"
 ```
+    -qg "" Query by Tags column only
-    -g="" Tags - Not yet enabled - but would be a good exercise for the reader -ql=9 Limit the number of notes returned
+    -ql 9 Limit the number of notes returned
     -s Short Listing - don't show the body
     -admin="" Privileged actions like 'delete_table' (drops the notes table)
 ###TODO
 Update and delete is now implemented.
 So now we have full CRUD!
-~~Update and delete existing notes.
-For now an SQLite tool can be used for deleting.~~

 ###TIPS
 Firefox has a great addon called SQLite Manager which you can use to peek into the database file